 The folly and absurdity of the Queen in allowing this trumpery must strike every sensible and well-thinking mind, and I am astonished the ministers themselves do not insist on her at least going to Osborne during the Exhibition, as no human being can possibly answer for what may occur on the occasion.
 The idea ... must shock every honest and well-meaning Englishman.
 But it seems everything is conspiring to lower us in the eyes of Europe.[13]

 In modern times, the Great Exhibition is a symbol of the Victorian Age, and its thick catalogue, illustrated with steel engravings, is a primary source for High Victorian design.[14]
-A memorial to the exhibition, crowned with a statue of Prince Albert, is located behind the Royal Albert Hall.[15]
+The Albert Memorial to the exhibition, crowned with a statue of Prince Albert, is located behind the Royal Albert Hall.[15]
 It is inscribed with statistics from the exhibition, including the number of visitors and exhibitors (British and foreign), and the profit made.

 A range of medals were produced and awarded to exhibitors, jurists and providers of services.[16]